 What to pack to visit Iceland in July

 The warm weather may mean lighter clothing, but you should always pack prepared, including comfy walking shoes for your walk with a Viking!
 We did mention the rain, so you should pack some light all-weather gear.
-If you want to head to the great outdoors, you may need more substantial gear, but you can also rent everything you need if you don’t want to overload your luggage.
+If you want to head to the great outdoors, you may need more substantial gear, but you can also rent outdoor clothing you need if you don’t want to overload your luggage.
+You can also rent camping equipment!
 Also, with the very short nights, you may want to consider bringing along something to help you sleep.
 And of course, chargers, battery packs, and memory cards to make sure you capture all those fabulous summer moments here.

 Let Your Friend in Reykjavik show you summer fun in Iceland!

 We love our home and want to make sure you have all the fun possible on your trip to Iceland, in July or whenever you get here.
 Our friendly, knowledgeable guides can’t wait to show you around and share their special tips and insights to help you make the most of your holiday in Reykjavik and Iceland.
 Find out about our many walking jaunts, from private folklore tours to pub crawls, and contact us today!